Requisition ID: 36558

 About the Opportunity

-Located in Yarmouth, YRH has 124 inpatient beds and provides a range of primary and secondary services through in-patient, outpatient and satellite programs:
+Originally founded in 1912, YRH has developed into a vast health care complex serving the 60,000 people of Shelburne, Yarmouth, and Digby Counties.
+YRH has 124 inpatient beds and provides a range of primary and secondary services through in-patient, outpatient and satellite programs:

 - Dalhousie School of Nursing